KirinDave/fuzed-old/README.txt

 == Getting Started
-1. Download the source from Google Code: svn co http://fuzed.googlecode.com/svn/trunk fuzed
+1. Download the source from Google Code: svn co http://fuzed.googlecode.com/svn/trunk fuzed 1a.
+Alternatively, get it from the git repo: git clone git://repo.or.cz/fuzed.git
 2. Change to the fuzed working copy: cd fuzed
 3. Build Fuzed: